vishalarun7/Multithreaded-Chat/README.md

 | `kick$ <name>` | **Admin-only (port 6666)** – eject a user |
 | `ping$` / `ret-ping$` | Keepalive pair used by PE2 (responses handled automatically by the client) |

+> **Design Choice**
+> All commands are parsed inside a single `handle_request()` function (despite brief) that runs in a dedicated worker thread per incoming packet.
+Because each packet already spawns its own thread, dispatching again per command would only multiply thread overhead without reducing lock contention.
+Keeping the logic centralized makes it easy to add new commands while still processing requests concurrently.

 ---

 ## Visualisations